-S 2304.
+§ 2304.
 Determination of Total and Additional Number of Retail Clean Fuel Outlets Required for Each Designated Clean Fuel in Each Year.

-The executive officer shall, for each designated clean fuel, determine the total number of retail clean fuel outlets required for each year, and the total number of additional retail clean fuel outlets required for the first time in the year, in accordance with this section.
-The executive officer shall make the determination at least fourteen months before the start of the year.
+The eExecutive eOfficer shall, for each designated clean fuel, determine the total number of retail clean fuel outlets required for each year, and the total number of additional retail clean fuel outlets required for the first time in the year, in accordance with this section.
+The Executive Officer shall make these determinations for an air basin when the trigger level requirement for that air basin is met pursuant to 2303.5(a), and for the state when the statewide trigger level requirement is met pursuant to 2303.5(a).
+The eExecutive eOfficer shall make the determinations at least fourteen twenty-nine months before the start of the year.

-(a) Determination of total number of retail clean fuel outlets required for each designated clean fuel in each year .
-The executive officer shall determine for each designated clean fuel the total number of retail clean fuel outlets that shall be required for that designated fuel in each year, calculated as follows:
+(a) Determination of total number of retail clean fuel outlets required for each designated clean fuel in each year.

+The eExecutive eOfficer shall determine for each designated clean fuel the total number of retail clean fuel outlets that shall be required for that designated fuel in each year, calculated as followsusing the following formula:

 (1) Formula for calculating required number of clean fuel outlets.
 Except as otherwise provided in this section 2304(a), the total number of clean fuel outlets that shall be required for each designated clean fuel for each year shall be calculated as follows:

+Total Discounted Total

+Projected - Clean Fuel Volume + Clean Fuel Volume

+Maximum Clean for Fleet From Vehicle

+Required Fuel Volume Vehicles Conversions

-Total Projected Discounted Clean Total Clean Fuel Maximum Clean - Fuel Volume for + Volume from Required Clean Fuel Outlets = Fuel Volume Fleet Vehicles Vehicle Conversions Clean Fuel Throughput Volume per Station
+Clean Fuel = Clean Fuel Throughput Volume per Station

-Where: Total Projected Maximum Clean Fuel Volume shall be determined in accordance with the procedures set forth in section 2303(c).
+Total Projected Maximum Clean Fuel Volume shall be determined in accordance with the procedures set forth in section 2303(c).

-Discounted Clean Fuel Volume for Fleet Vehicles means the total volume of the designated clean fuel (adjusted to gasoline volumes on an energy equivalent basis) estimated to be used in fleet vehicles during the year, multiplied by the discount factor determined pursuant to section 2303.5(a) for the designated clean fuel for the year in which the retail clean fuel outlet trigger was reached.
-This figure shall be determined by the executive officer using the methodology in section 2303(c), the reports filed pursuant to section 2313 and any other relevant reasonably available information.
+Discounted Clean Fuel Volume for Fleet Vehicles means the total volume of the designated clean fuel (adjusted to gasoline volumes on an energy equivalent basis for liquid fuels) estimated to be used in fleet vehicles during the year, multiplied by the discount factor determined pursuant to section 2303.5(a) for the designated clean fuel for the year in which the retail clean fuel outlet trigger was reached.
+This figure shall be determined by the eExecutive eOfficer using the methodology in section 2303(c), the reports filed pursuant to section 2313 and any other relevant reasonably available information.